Package 'RMallow'

 datas

-Matrix of partial or fully-ranked data.
+Matrix of partial or fully-ranked data (N x n_items).

 G